-The non-parametric model we adopt involves Bayesian Additive Regression Trees \citep[BART, see][]{Chipman2010}.
-BART is a flexible and popular approach in many fields of statistics.\footnote{\cite{BART} is an excellent introduction to BART and includes a long list of papers using BART in a variety of scientific disciplines.} But BART has been rarely used in time series econometrics. \cite{HuberRossini} develop Bayesian methods which build BART into a VAR leading to the Bayesian Additive Vector Autoregressive Tree (BAVART) model and demonstrate it forecasts well.
+The non-parametric model we adopt involves Bayesian additive regression trees \citep[BART, see][]{Chipman2010}.
+BART is a flexible and popular approach in many fields of statistics.\footnote{\cite{BART} is an excellent introduction to BART and includes a long list of papers using BART in a variety of scientific disciplines.} But BART has rarely been used in time series econometrics. \cite{HuberRossini} develop Bayesian methods which build BART into a VAR leading to the Bayesian additive vector autoregressive tree (BAVART) model and demonstrate that it forecasts well.
 In this paper, we develop Bayesian methods for the mixed frequency version of this model (MF-BAVART).
-This development is non-trivial and, thus, represents a substantial econometric contribution to the literature even apart from the pandemic context.
-The MF-VAR is a Gaussian linear state space model and well-established Bayesian methods exist for estimation and forecasting.
-However, MF-BAVART is is not linear and, thus, these methods are not directly available.
+This development is non-trivial and, thus, represents an econometric contribution to the literature even apart from the pandemic context.
+The MF-VAR is a Gaussian linear state space model and well-established Bayesian methods exist for estimation and predictive inference.
+However, the MF-BAVART is not linear and, thus, these methods are not directly available.
 MF-VARs treat the unobserved high frequency values of the low frequency variables as latent states.
-Conditional on these latent states, we obtain the BAVART and the methods of \cite{HuberRossini} can be used.
+Conditional on these latent states, we obtain the BAVART and methods similar to those of \cite{HuberRossini} can be used.
 It is drawing the latent states (conditional on the BAVART parameters) which is more challenging.
-We deal with this challenge by rendering the model conditionally Gaussian using recently developed methods for estimating effect sizes in so-called black box models such as BART,\footnote{The methods derived in this literature and used in the present paper can also be used with other black box models such as neural networks or Gaussian process regressions.} see \citet{Crawfordetal2018,Crawfordetal2019}.
+We deal with this challenge by rendering the model conditionally Gaussian using recently developed methods for estimating effect sizes in so-called black-box models such as BART, see \citet{Crawfordetal2018,Crawfordetal2019}.\footnote{The methods derived in this literature and used in the present paper can also be used with other black-box models such as neural networks or Gaussian process regressions.} In simulations, we show that this approximation is accurate for data generating processes (DGPs) that resemble the behavior of GDP during the pandemic.